 The agenda was tough.
 Its goal was to progress environmental topics across all three COPs.

-The main area of focus for SK tes were the Basel discussions, which tabled some significant changes.
-The hours were long, with activities running from early morning to late at night, including scheduled sessions, contact groups, and meetings.
-I have a real sense of admiration for the small-country delegations that worked at these events, which spanned 11 working days.
+The main area of focus for SK Tes was the Basel discussions, which tabled significant changes.
+Activities ran from early morning to late night, including scheduled sessions, contact groups, and meetings.
+Small-country delegations worked tirelessly across the 11-day event.

-Swiss–Ghana proposal WEEE adjustments approved during COP15 starts in 2025
+Swiss–Ghana Proposal: WEEE Adjustments Approved During COP15 Start in 2025

 -